cloudify-cosmo/Cloudify-UI-Widget-boilerplate/README.md

-# Custom Widget Development Environment (CWDE)
+# Widget Development Environment (WDE) Boilerplate

-Custom Widget Development Environment, or CWDE in short, allows a user to create his own, custom widgets for Cloudify Stage utilizing the powerful Cloudify Api.
+Custom Widget Development Environment, or WDE in short, allows a user to create his own, custom widgets for Cloudify Stage utilizing the powerful Cloudify Api.
 There are hundreds of options and components available for customizing your Cloudify Stage experience.
 Learn more by checking the [Cloudify Docs](http://docs.getcloudify.org/dev/manager_webui/custom-widgets/#widget-file-structure).

-An example widget (`Sample Widget`) has been included with CWDE installation.
+An example widget (`Sample Widget`) has been included with WDE installation.
 You can use it as a template for developing our own, more complex widgets.
 #### Installation

 1. Clone the current repository to your computer: